Austin Jackson (baseball): Detroit Tigers

-On December 9, 2009 Jackson was traded to the Detroit Tigers as part of a three-team trade that brought Curtis Granderson to the Yankees.
+On December 9, 2009, Jackson was traded to the Detroit Tigers as part of a three-team trade that brought Curtis Granderson to the Yankees.
 Jackson entered the 2010 season as the Tigers third-best prospect, according to Baseball America.

 Jackson made his major league debut on April 5, 2010, against the Kansas City Royals, going one for five.
 He hit his first major league home run on April 25, 2010, off of Colby Lewis of the Texas Rangers.
 Through the first month of the season Jackson led the majors in hits with 36, and was named the AL Rookie of the Month.
-On June 2, 2010, against the Cleveland Indians, Jackson made a difficult running catch in the ninth inning of Armando Galarraga's near-perfect game.
-The perfect game eventually ended with two outs in the ninth after a blown call by umpire Jim Joyce.
+On June 2, 2010, against the Cleveland Indians, Jackson made a difficult over-the-shoulder running catch in the ninth inning of Armando Galarraga's near-perfect game.
+The perfect game eventually ended with two outs in the ninth after an incorrect call by umpire Jim Joyce.
 He was named an outfielder on Baseball America's 2010 All-Rookie Team.
 He was also named an outfielder on the 2010 Topps Major League Rookie All-Star Team.

 On November 15, 2010, Jackson came in second in the 2010 American League Rookie of the Year voting, behind Rangers closer Neftalí Feliz.
 Jackson finished his rookie season by playing 151 games with a .293 batting average, 10 triples, 4 home runs, 41 RBI, and an AL-leading 170 strikeouts.